HO-3 vs HO-5 Home Insurance: Which Policy Offers Better Coverage?

 What Is an HO-3 Policy?
 (The "Special Form")

-The HO-3 is the most widely used homeowners insurance policy in the United States, and for good reason — it strikes a solid balance between comprehensive protection and affordability.
+The HO-3 is the most widely used homeowners insurance policy in the United States, and for good reason.
+It strikes a solid balance between comprehensive protection and affordability.
 Designed for owner-occupied single-family homes, an HO-3 policy covers your dwelling on an open perils basis, meaning your home's structure is protected against all risks except those specifically excluded in the policy (such as floods, earthquakes, and normal wear and tear).

 The 16 Named Perils Covered Under HO-3 Personal Property